 Executives are faced with a conundrum when they are trying to decide on when and how to hire a consultant.
 There are typically 5 issues that nag an executive during this decision making process.
 Those issues typically go along these lines:

-This entry was posted in Exit Planning and Transition, Global Initiatives, Manufacturing and Distribution, Market Effectiveness, Organizational Development, Strategic Execution, Weekend Thought, on February 20, 2016
+This entry was posted in Exit Planning and Transition, Global Initiatives, Manufacturing and Distribution, Market Effectiveness, Organizational Development, Strategy 5.0, Weekend Thought, on February 20, 2016

 - Consultants are too expensive; especially the top tier consulting firms and they don’t get real, measureable value